PyPSA/pypsa-eur/doc/tutorial.rst

 You will notice that many intermediate stages are saved, namely the outputs of each individual ``snakemake`` rule.

-You can produce any output file occuring in the ``Snakefile`` by running
+You can produce any output file occurring in the ``Snakefile`` by running

 .. code:: bash